How to Switch from a Non-Tech Background to a Tech Job in Netherlands

 (Up)

-What transferable skills from non-tech careers are valuable in the Dutch tech job market?
+What are the key transferable skills from non-tech careers to tech jobs in the Netherlands?

-Dutch tech companies value skills such as problem-solving, communication, analytical thinking, and project management.
-These skills are crucial in roles related to coding, software development, data analysis, cybersecurity, and agile development environments.
+Dutch tech companies highly value transferable skills such as problem-solving, communication, analytical thinking, and project management.
+Highlight these skills on your resume by relating them to experiences from your previous job.

-How can I build a strong tech portfolio to increase my chances of landing a tech job in the Netherlands?
+How can I learn and upskill for a tech job in the Netherlands?

 You may be interested in the following topics as well: